• Skip to primary navigation

 • This dish is best eaten fresh, straight from the oven.
 However, to save time you can prepare all the ingredients earlier in the day and keep them in the fridge until you are ready to assemble.

 • If you have extra time you can let the salmon marinade in the teriyaki sauce for up to half an hour before it goes into the oven.
-This will really intensify flavor into the salmon.
+This will really intensify flavor infused into the salmon.

 • Always try to use salmon fillets of a similar size and shape.
 This helps to ensure they will all cook at roughly the same time.